-The city is in the process of updating the bike master plan.
+City Council approved an update to the Bicycle Master Plan in April 2018.
 The plan is a road map to develop our bike infrastructure from where it is right now to where we want it to be.
 The plan includes specific recommendations and priorities.

 Presentation and Approval Timeline:

-The Bicycle Master Plan will be presented before several committees and boards before final presentation to City Council for approval in 2018.
-All of these meetings are open to the public and offer further opportunities for feedback.
+The Bicycle Master Plan was presented before several committees and boards before final presentation to City Council for approval in 2018.
+All of these meetings were open to the public and offered further opportunities for feedback.

 - 1/11: presentation to Parks and Recreation Advisory Board

 - 2/8: Parks and Recreation Advisory Board (action item for vote)